As part of my undergraduate dissertation at Manchester, I undertook a transcription of Keith Jarrett‘s virtuosic improvised piano piece Ritooria.

 This is for personal use only.
 Transcription copyright pending.

-From my old website guestbook:
+From the old guestbook:

 “Ciao Mat,